graphhopper/open-traffic-collection/README.md

 * [Catalonia](http://www.gencat.cat/transit/opendata/incidenciesGML.xml): traffic events, custom XML format.

 Many EU data sets are available at the [European Data Portal](http://www.europeandataportal.eu/data/en/group/transport?q=traffic)

+EU authorities rely heavily on the Datex-II format for data exchange.
+Many of these data sets use Alert-C for location referencing and require a location code list (LCL) for location lookup.
+* In most cases the LCL can be obtained free of charge (at least for the countries which rely on Alert-C in their Datex-II feeds) and can be incorporated in applications, devices and information services, but some impose restrictions on redistribution of the raw tables.
+The [OSM Wiki](https://wiki.openstreetmap.org/wiki/TMC#Available_datasets) has a list of sources where LCLs can be obtained.
+* A FOSS Java library for location decoding is available here: [traff-libalertclocation](https://gitlab.com/traffxml/traff-libalertclocation) Decoding an Alert-C location requires the country code, location table number (LTN) and location code.
+* Some sources supply an incorrect LTN; ignore the `alertCLocationTableNumber` elements in the data and use the correct one instead.
+(The only exception being the Netherlands, see above.)

 ## Australia